Ilia Malinin's stunning free skate secures US figure skating team gold at Milan Cortina Olympics

 Kaori Sakamoto, the individual bronze medalist at the Beijing Games, won the free skate with 148.62 points, pulling Japan into a tie for the lead.
 Anastasiia Gubanova took second in the free skate as she tried to keep Georgia in the race for bronze.

+“If an average person were to watch, they’d probably be like, ‘Oh, it’s fine.
+Just a few little things,' but as skating people we know, there were many, many, many points left out on the table,” Glenn said.
+"I did not feel or perform the way I wanted to.
+I physically didn’t feel great.
+My legs were feeling heavy, I was tired, I just didn’t feel my best, and I’ve been practicing here incredibly.

-“It wasn’t how I wanted to feel,” Glenn said afterward.
+“It wasn’t how I wanted to feel,” Glenn added.
 “The adrenaline was really up and I think I just crashed a little bit.”

-Malinin was there to pick her and the rest of the American team up.
+Fortunately for her, Malinin was there to pick the entire American team up.

+“All of us are just so thrilled for all the work you put into this,” he said.
+“We cannot be here without each other.”

 AP Olympic coverage: https://apnews.com/hub/milan-cortina-2026-winter-olympics